gokkul08/Tasks-Taker/README.md

 # Tasks Taker - MEAN Stack
 This web applicaion is built using MEAN Stack bundled with Web Pack and ECMAScript 6.
-The CSS components are buitl using Bootstrap.
+The CSS components are built using Bootstrap.

 ## Usage